supremeinferno/heart-disease-prediction/README.md

 ## 📌 Project Overview

-CardioPredict AI is a Machine Learning-powered healthcare application designed to estimate the probability of heart disease using clinical and lifestyle parameters.
+Swasya is a Machine Learning-powered healthcare application designed to estimate the probability of heart disease using clinical and lifestyle parameters.

 The application utilizes a Support Vector Classifier (SVC) model with probability estimation enabled, allowing users to receive risk scores rather than simple binary predictions.